zimirrr/QGIS-Documentation/docs/training_manual/rasters/changing_symbology.rst

 Not all raster data are aerial photos.
-There are many other forms of raster data, and in many of those cases, it is essential to symbolize the them so that they becomes properly visible and useful.
+There are many other forms of raster data, and in many of those cases, it is essential to symbolize them so that they becomes properly visible and useful.

 **The goal for this lesson:** To change the symbology for a raster